debbieliske/cookiecutter-data-science-deep-learning/README.md

 Dask provides advanced parallelism for analytics, enabling performance at scale.
 ML Flow is an open source platform for the machine learning lifecycle.
 Keras is an API that is a central part of the TensorFlow 2.0 ecosystem, covering all of the machine learning workflow.

-After running this cookiecutter, you will have auto-generated deep learning feature, train, and predict python files with skeleton code to get you started with the tools listed above.
+After running this cookiecutter, you will have auto-generated deep learning feature, train, and predict python files with skeleton code to get you started with the tools listed above (including a local atomic write utility).
 Please see the resulting directory structure below.

 #### [Project homepage](http://github.com/debbieliske/cookiecutter-data-science-deep-learning/)